Homework: Scrum Acceptance Criteria

 tasks.

-As you should also know, acceptance criteria (sometimes called the
+As you should also know, acceptance criteria are a checklist of what

-before a product backlog item can be considered complete.
+needs to be accomplished for a product backlog item to be considered

 People sometimes have trouble differentiating tasks from acceptance